Man held after body of woman with severe injuries found

 Body of woman who apparently suffered a violent attack is found at house in Ardee

-House where the woman’s body was found is set to undergo a forensic examination.
-Photograph: PA
+The scene in Ardee, Co Louth where the woman’s body was found.
+Photograph: Ciara Wilkinson

-A 35-year-old man has been arrested after the body of a woman with very severe injuries was found a house in Co Louth on Tuesday morning.
+A 32-year-old man has been arrested after the body of a woman with very severe injuries was found a house in Co Louth on Tuesday morning.

+The man was arrested in the Ardee area and is being questioned in Drogheda Garda s tation.

 Gardaí are expected to shortly upgrade their investigation to a murder inquiry after the discovery of the body at a house in Ardee at 11.30am.